EveryVoiceTTS/EveryVoice/docs/guides/custom.md

 In this format, there are corresponding wav files labelled sin_2241_0329430812.wav etc..

+### StyleTTS2 OOD Data

+One of the models supported by EveryVoice, named StyleTTS2, uses 'out-of-distribution' (OOD) data during training.
+Unlike standard TTS data, OOD text does **not** need corresponding audio.
+StyleTTS2 uses a pretrained WavLM discriminator that only judges whether generated audio sounds real or fake, so no audio is required for that loss.
+For best results, use text from the same language but outside your training set (hence "out of distribution").

+The configuration wizard (Step 4) will prompt you for this text.
+You can point to a file on your computer or on HuggingFace, but it must have a `characters` or `phones` header line.
+The wizard will also offer to use your validation data as OOD data, but this is not recommended since it can artificially lower your validation loss.

 ## Step 3: Install EveryVoice

 Head over to the [installation documentation](../install.md) and install EveryVoice